Zantyr/ASR/README.md

 ASR

+This document is templated using [cookiecutter](https://github.com/audreyr/cookiecutter).

 ## How's it done?

 Flask app from cookiecutter.
 ASR from my (future) master's.
-Model is compiled for Python3.5
+Model is compiled for Python 3.5, therefore it requires proper Python version to work correctly.

+The project includes training notebooks for reference.

 ## The API

+There is only one endpoint: `/redirect`.
+Index presents the way of calling it.
+Further endpoints will be added in the future.

 ## Quick Start